psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 In Erin green there's now nought seen
 But priests full lean and troops of saints —
 Then Oisín, here's my kiss to thee,
-Our last, may be — my heart — now faints ! "
+Our last, may be — my heart — now faints!"

 CXVIII.
 I gazed into her soft sad eyes
 Whilst the tears did rise and well in my own —
 O saint severe, thou'dst weep a tear
-To hear that dear wife's hopeless moan !
+To hear that dear wife's hopeless moan!

 CXIX.
 By solemn vow I then was bound,